ComputerArcades/Code-Snippets/README.md

-### SQL Queries
+### Code Snippets

-These are some of the queries used in Oracle SQL Developer to manipulate the database.
+These are some of the samples of code that was very useful.